Historical Apoplexy · State Legislative Adaptations · West Virginia

 BY __________ (Introduced by request)

-CONCERNING THE ESTABLISHMENT OF STATE PROGRAMS FOR FOOD AND COMMODITY ASSURANCE, PUBLIC HEALTH AND WELFARE, AND EDUCATION MODERNIZATION TO ENSURE THE MATERIAL SECURITY, PHYSIOLOGICAL WELL-BEING, AND DEVELOPMENTAL MATURITY OF ALL WEST VIRGINIANS, AND, IN CONNECTION THEREWITH, AMENDING THE CODE OF WEST VIRGINIA, 1931, AS AMENDED, BY ADDING THERETO NEW ARTICLES AND SECTIONS RELATING TO CHAPTERS 18, 19, 16, 9, AND 11, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.
+CONCERNING THE ESTABLISHMENT OF A STATE PROGRAM FOR FOOD AND COMMODITY ASSURANCE TO ENSURE THE MATERIAL SECURITY OF ALL WEST VIRGINIANS, AND, IN CONNECTION THEREWITH, AMENDING THE CODE OF WEST VIRGINIA, 1931, AS AMENDED, BY ADDING THERETO A NEW ARTICLE RELATING TO CHAPTER 19, MAKING APPROPRIATIONS FROM THE GENERAL REVENUE FUND, AND PROVIDING FOR EFFECTIVE DATES AND IMPLEMENTATION SCHEDULES.

 A BILL FOR AN ACT